Diono 3QX Convertible Car Seat Review & Video

 When installed in the outboard seat of the RAV4, here is the front passenger's leg room:

-As expected, front passenger leg room and seat recline were limited by having the Diono installed rear-facing behind the seat.
+As expected, the front passenger leg room and seat recline were limited by having the Diono installed rear-facing behind the seat.

 When the Diono was installed rear-facing in the middle seat, here is what the front seat leg room looked like: